 Location, location, location.
 For families with limited vacation times and sometimes limited patience with little ones on planes, minimizing travel time is often an important factor in making vacation decisions.

 For families in the Midwest or on the East Coast, however, visiting Aulani is more of a challenge.
-The trip can require multiple plane connections, maybe a redeye flight, and some serious jet lag and time zone changes.
-That may not be how you want to spend vacation – especially with babies and toddlers.
+A Hawaii trip can require multiple plane connections, maybe a redeye flight, and some serious jet lag and time zone changes.
+That may not be how you want to spend vacation – especially with babies or toddlers.
 I get it.

 Do You Want a More All-Inclusive Experience?

 Many families prefer to take all-inclusive vacations.
 They can take a lot of the guess work out of budgeting.
 Others much prefer to pay a la carte for what they actually consume and value.
-(For what it’s worth, I’m pretty ambivalent personally about this choice and usually find myself on a la carte vacations most of the time.)
+(For what it’s worth, I’m pretty ambivalent personally about this choice.
+I usually find myself on a la carte vacations most of the time.)

 If you are the type of traveler who values the all-inclusive model, Disney Cruise Line is much closer to an all-inclusive vacation than Aulani.
-Food and a number of on-board activities are included in the cost of a cruise.
-There are extras like drinks, shore excursions, and tips to watch out for, but they are fewer and farther between.
+Food and a number of on-board activities and entertainment options are included in the cost of a cruise.
+There are extras like many drinks, shore excursions, and tips to watch out for, but they are fewer and farther between.

 Aulani, on the other hand, is much more like a standard resort vacation.
 You pay for the room, but all of the food and drinks are an additional expense.
-Aulani has number of free activities like the amazing pools and beach (and kids club – more on that below), but most of the premium experiences cost extra.
+Aulani has number of free activities like the amazing pools, waterslides, lazy river, and beach (and kids club – more on that below).
+But most of the premium experiences cost extra, including an evening show, Aulani’s Ka Wa’a Luau.
+And as you might imagine, everything else is simply more expensive in Hawaii.

 Does Anyone in Your Family Get Motion Sickness?